Ackintya/Quad-Fund-Me/README.md

    NOTE: please comment out Ropsten network block in `hardhat.config.js` before test.
 4. `npx hardhat node` to start the local test node
 5. `npx hardhat run scripts/deploy.ts --network localhost` to deploy the contract to the test network
+6.  replace marketaddress in `config.js` with address obtained in step 5
-6. `npm start` to start React server populated at http://localhost:3000/
+7. `npm start` to start React server populated at http://localhost:3000/
+8. Replace chainid as 1337 in `pages/index.js`

 ## Final
 Thank you Consensys Team.
 Appreciate the quality content and teaching i experienced these few months, very much enjoyed it!